richardvenneman/appsignal-docs/source/getting-started/your-user-account.html.md

 ### [Create a new organization](#create_organization)
 You can start a new organization with the "new organization" button.
-Because you'll probably work with new people and apps in this organziation, you'll have a 30 day trial period again for this organization.
+Because you'll probably work with new people and apps in this organization, you'll have a 30 day trial period again for this organization.

 ### [Leaving an organization](#leaving_an_organization)